 Proposal Selection Criteria for Co-Funded Grants

-This grant opportunity is open to nonprofits located anywhere in the 50 United States serving domestic beneficiaries and working in any issue area, as long as the effort is customer-facing.
+This grant opportunity is open to nonprofits located anywhere in the United States, including all territories, states, and the District of Columbia, that serve domestic beneficiaries and work in any issue area, as long as the feedback effort is customer-facing.
 Nonprofits need not have experience collecting feedback from the people they seek to help in order to apply, but they do need to demonstrate a commitment to collecting and using client feedback going forward.

 - Applicants must be new to Listen4Good.
 Current or prior grantees are not eligible.